Sam Slom: Career

-Slom formerly served as chief economist for the Bank of Hawaii.
+Slom served as chief economist for the Bank of Hawaii.

 From 1983 until 2014, Slom served as the president and executive director of Smart Business Hawaii, a chamber of commerce that said it was more small business-oriented than the Chamber of Commerce of Hawaii.

 In 1996, Slom challenged incumbent Democrat Donna R. Ikeda to represent the 8th district in the Senate of Hawaii.
 Slom won the election, defeating Ikeda, 12,191 votes to 7,312.
 The Honolulu Star-Bulletin called the election a "huge election night upset".

-Following the retirement of Senator Fred Hemmings, Slom became the sole Republican in the 25-member Senate between 2010 and 2017.
-Slom served on all sixteen Senate standing committees.
-He had to depend on a Democratic colleague to second every motion that he made on the Senate floor (otherwise, the motion dies for lack of a second).
-Lynn Finnegan, an outgoing Republican member of the Hawaii House of Representatives who ran unsuccessfully for Lieutenant Governor of Hawaii, described Slom's challenge as communicating with Republican constituents across the state who will pressure Democratic lawmakers to consider alternative proposals on some issues.

 Former Honolulu City Councilman Stanley Chang defeated Slom in the 2016 elections, which made the Senate of Hawaii the only legislative chamber in the United States with a single party holding all seats.
 Slom received 47% of the vote.